 In recognition of the impact that its guidance has on society, the Food and Drug Administration (FDA) in February 1997 issued a "Good Guidance Practices" document to govern how the FDA develops, issues, and uses its own guidance documents.
-Later that year, and building on this FDA policy, Congress in the Food and Drug Administration Modernization Act of 1997 directed the FDA to follow several procedures in its development, issuance, and use of its guidance documents.
+Later that year, and building on this FDA policy, Congress in the Food and Drug Administration Modernization Act of 1997 directed the FDA to issue a regulation by 2000 "specifying the policies and procedures of the [FDA] for the development, issuance, and use of guidance documents."
+Following this directive, FDA in early 2000 issued for public comment a proposed rule on Good Guidance Practices.
+After it reviewed and considered the public comments, FDA finalized the rule later that year.